Racial discrimination at work

 Under the terms of , its unlawful for an employer to discriminate against any employee on the basis of their race, nationality, ethnic origin or colour.
 This discrimination can take many forms: from employers refusing highly qualified individuals an interview because of their racial origins or nationality, to colleagues making racial comments to you, about you, or even simply within your earshot in the workplace.

 Sadly, while behaviour like this is completely unacceptable, it does still happen in some workplaces.
-If you believe you've been discriminated against on account of your race or nationality - either while you were at work or during the recruitment process - speak to one of our sympathetic and experienced employment discrimination solicitors today.
+If you believe you've been subject to race discrimination in your employment - either while you were at work or during the recruitment process - speak to one of our sympathetic and experienced employment discrimination solicitors today.

 What sorts of race discrimination are there?